apollo-business-automation/ibm-cp4ba-enterprise-deployment/README.md

 ![assets/utilization.png](assets/utilization.png)

-The following output shows CPU and Memory requests and limits on Nodes on above mentioned ROKS as an example.
+The following output shows CPU and Memory requests and limits on Nodes on sample OpenShift with 8 Worker Nodes (16 CPU, 32GB Memory each).

 ```text
 node/ocp01-8mdd5-worker-2d7kb